bbakersmith/liquidfold.vim/README.md

 ## Customization

-To specify which tags you want to make foldable, set g:liquidfold_words in your vimrc.
+By default, all foldable tags will be folded.
+To specify a subset of these tags for folding, set g:liquidfold_words in your vimrc.

     let g:liquidfold_words = "block,if"